Werner Sombart: Early career, socialism and economics

 Sombart's magnum opus, Der moderne Kapitalismus (Historisch-systematische Darstellung des gesamteuropäischen Wirtschaftslebens von seinen Anfängen bis zur Gegenwart) is a systematic history of economics and economic development through the centuries and very much a work of the Historical School.
 The development of capitalism is divided into three stages.
 The first volume of Der moderne Kapitalismus published in 1902, deals with proto-capitalism, the origins and transition to capitalism from feudalism, and the period he called early capitalism – Frühkapitalismus – which ended before the Industrial Revolution.
 In his second volume, which he published in 1916, he described the period that began c.
 1760, as high capitalism – Hochkapitalismus.
 The last book, published in 1927, treats conditions in the 20th century.
 He called this stage late capitalism – Spätkapitalismus, which began with World War I. The three volumes were split into semi-volumes which totaled six books.

 Although later much disparaged by neo-classical economists, and much criticized in specific points, Der moderne Kapitalismus is still today a standard work with important ramifications for, e.g., the Annales school (Fernand Braudel).
 His work was criticised by Rosa Luxemburg, who attributed to it "the express intention of driving a wedge between the trade unions and the social democracy in Germany, and of enticing the trade unions over to the bourgeois position."

-In 1903, Sombart accepted a position as associate editor of the Archiv für Sozialwissenschaft und Sozialpolitik, where he worked with his colleagues Edgar Jaffé and Max Weber.
+In 1903, Sombart accepted a position as associate editor of the Archiv für Sozialwissenschaft und Sozialpolitik, where he worked with his colleagues Max Weber and Edgar Jaffé.

 In 1906, Sombart accepted a call to a full professorship at the Berlin School of Commerce, an inferior institution to Breslau but closer to political "action" than Breslau.
 Here, inter alia, companion volumes to Modern Capitalism dealing with luxury, fashion, and war as economic paradigms appeared; the former two were the key works on the subject until now.
 Also in 1906 his Why is there no Socialism in the United States? appeared.
 The book is a famous work on American exceptionalism in this respect to this day.